 Starwest Botanicals and Frontier Herbs

-Both Starwest Botanicals and Frontier Herbs offer natural and organic herbs in bulk online.
-I usually purchase from these two companies via Amazon, and they both usually offer 8 oz and 1 pound sizes of bulk herbs.
+Both Starwest Botanicals and Frontier Herbs offer natural and organic herbs in bulk sizes.
+I usually purchase from these two companies via Amazon, and they both usually offer 8 oz and 1-pound sizes of bulk herbs.

 Research & Trust

 When it comes down to the nitty-gritty, sourcing herbs is all about doing a bit of digging, contacting the company to find out what their quality control is like, and seeing what kind of reputation each business has.
 These three things can tell you a lot about the quality of the products a business is selling as well as the business itself.
 Once you know these things, the choice is yours as to the type of herb you purchase and the companies you tend to gravitate towards.

 Do you have questions about sourcing quality herbs or any information to add to this post?
 If so, the comment section below is where the conversation will happen.
 See you there!